lmorg/murex/docs/commands/out.md

 ## Command Reference: `out`

-> `echo` a string to the STDOUT with a trailing new line character
+> Print a string to the STDOUT with a trailing new line character

 ## Description